Synthetify/synthetify-protocol/docs/docs/technical/swapline.md

 ## Swapping tokens

-Tokens can be swapped from collateral to synthetic as long as total amount swapped is below swapline limit.
+Tokens can be swapped from collateral to synthetic as long as the total amount swapped is below swapline limit.
 Appropriate function is defined [here](https://github.com/Synthetify/synthetify-protocol/blob/8bd95bc1f4f31f8e774b2b02d1866abbe35404a5/programs/exchange/src/lib.rs#L1645-L1709).

-They can also be swapped back from synthetic to collateral, as long as there is enough tokens in *collateral_reserve* (_balance_).
+They can also be swapped back from synthetic to collateral, as long as there are enough tokens in *collateral_reserve* (_balance_).
 Method is defined [here](https://github.com/Synthetify/synthetify-protocol/blob/8bd95bc1f4f31f8e774b2b02d1866abbe35404a5/programs/exchange/src/lib.rs#L1710-L1772).

 As both of these functions are so similar, they both take amount (u64) and the same struct: